Jack Osbourne Returns To His Childhood Home In Buckinghamshire In Search Of Its Ghosts

 Of course, Jack isn't the only person to experience something odd at Welders.
 As part of his investigation of the house Jack interviewed his best friend, someone Jack describes as "the biggest non-believer."
 Despite this, he and his wife had their own creepy experience while staying at Welders one night.
 Jack said, "they heard a piano playing and a woman singing, but nobody was there.
 The following morning they shared what they heard with each other - that's two independent witnesses both hearing the exact same thing at the exact same time."

 In the series Jack also investigates The Swan Theatre and local pub, the Royal Standard, where Jack and Kate meet eyewitnesses to strange events.
-Jack said, "we've met some people who are believers and we've met some people who are sceptics and have had an experience.
+Jack said, "we've met some people who are believers and we've met some people who are skeptics and have had an experience.
 I always listen more to someone who says,'I don't believe in ghosts, but I can't explain this.'
 They have my full attention."

-Jack says, "whenever you meet a sceptic, a total non-believer, or someone with a scientific background who tells you it's impossible, the question I always ask is: 'you've told me what it isn't, so can you tell me what it is?
+Jack says, "whenever you meet a skeptic, a total non-believer, or someone with a scientific background who tells you it's impossible, the question I always ask is: 'you've told me what it isn't, so can you tell me what it is?
 It's not a ghost, because you've told me ghosts aren't real, so tell me why that experience occurred and what that experience was.'
 And they can't!"

 The Royal Standard is a pub Jack knows very well.
 "I love it there," he said, "I took my dad there when we were filming 'Ozzy & Jack's World Detour' and we learned about the pub's history, which dates back to the Domesday Book and includes a claim it's the oldest free house in England."